Baby Essentials for the First 3 Months You Can’t Forget About

 We actually bought almost all of the essential baby gear before the baby arrived.
 We did this to minimize the amount of times we would have to go to the store in the first few months for a few reasons:

-• I might not be the most clear-headed or strong enough to go shopping in the initial postpartum months.
+- I might not be the most clear-headed or strong enough to go shopping in the initial postpartum months.

-• We wanted to spend the time enjoying our baby.
+- We wanted to spend the time enjoying our baby.
 As first-time parents, there’s a massive learning curve in the first few months.
 We wanted to take our time with it.
 And not miss any of the special moments.

-We had almost all of the essentials for baby ready to go and organized BEFORE she came home.
+We had almost all of the essentials for the baby ready to go and organized BEFORE she came home.

 The crib was set up.
 The car seat was installed.
 All of the clothes were put away.